 I didn’t grow up singing or playing music.
 I’ve never had voice lessons, and it wasn’t until after college that I started teaching myself how to play guitar.
 So, if you’d told me then that I’d end up making a living as a singer-songwriter, I wouldn't have believed you.
-Even now, after the release of my fourth studio album, Dear Amanda, I can barely believe it.
+Even now, after the release of my fifth studio album, Morning Light, I can barely believe it.

 Music has been one of the greatest blessings in my life.
 It’s taken me to parts of the world I would’ve never seen and connected me with people I would’ve never met.
 It’s given my life purpose.
 Without music, I may have never met the two greatest loves of my life, my wife, Amanda, and my daughter, Annabelle Rose Baker.
 However, at the same time, music almost tore my life apart.

 I wish I could say that the road here was easy, but it wasn’t.
 In fact, there was a time when I wasn’t sure if I’d ever record another song, but as it turns out, the day that I decided to stop making music, was the day a new chapter in my music career began.

 From 2010 through 2013, I spent over 200 days a year on the road touring.
 I was traveling all over the world, sharing the stage with amazing artists like John Legend, Brandi Carlile, Gavin DeGraw, Heart, Grace Potter, the Goo Goo Dolls, and more.
 By many standards, I was living the dream.
 What I couldn’t see at the time though, was that every step forward in my career, was a step away from my family.

 At home, waiting on me, was the life that I’d dreamed of, and I was missing it.
 First words were being spoken, first steps taken, and it was all passing me by like road signs on the highway.
 Sadly, the two people I was working hardest to protect, were the ones getting hurt the most.